 I am firmly of the belief that a good pie crust improves just about any dish, be it savory or sweet.
 Flaky, crisp, and butter-rich, such a crust can transform many a ho-hum pile of fruit or bowl of stew into exciting new fare.
 Take the Vol-au-Vent from Yvette van Boven's Home Made Winter, for example.
 A simple stew of root vegetables, mushrooms, and crème fraîche is good enough on its own; but place it inside a buttery pastry shell, and it turns into an elegant vegetarian main dish.
 Brightened up with a smidgen of red onion compote, and you'll have a real winter winner on your hands.

-Entries tagged with 'home made winter'
+'home made winter' on Serious Eats

 Blinis make for an excellent nibble before dinner; the yeasty mini pancakes can cradle just about anything from cheeses to jams to luxe caviar.
 A sliver of smoked salmon and a dollop of mascarpone cheese may be at the very top of that list.
 Add roasted beets, star anise, and pomegranate seeds as Yvette van Boven does in Home Made Winter, and you'll have a gem of a dish on your table.